Sluggish Latin American results show risks for U.S. companies

 "We continue to believe that the macroeconomic indicators in Brazil point to long-term healthy demand growth," Mike Rodman, president of Whirlpool International, told analysts.

 Some cracks also emerged in Mexico, the region's second-largest economy.
-For example, a new tax in Mexico has put pressure on U.S. food companies such as PepsiCo Inc, which blamed the tax for sales declines in its food business.
+For example, a new tax in Mexico has put pressure on U.S. food companies such as PepsiCo Inc <Pep. n>, which blamed the tax for sales declines in its food business.

 (Additional reporting by James B. Kelleher in Chicago, Bernie Woodall in Detroit, Dan Wilchins in New York and Silvio Cascione in Brasilia.
 Editing by John Pickering)